arees88/ML_Azure_P2_Operationalizing_ML/README.md

 Below is the architectual diagram of the project showing the flow of operations from start to finish.

-The project starts with authentication.
-Next we run an Automated ML experiment to deploy the best model.
+We will start with authentication and then we run an Automated ML experiment to deploy the best model.
 Next, we will enable Application Insight to review important information about the service when consuming the model.
 And finally, we will create, publish, and interact with a pipeline.